-The school website combined with the QParents app is a convenient way to receive up-to-the minute information from and about our school.
+The school website is a convenient way to receive up-to-the minute information from and about our school.
 It is also an easy way to access and read our school newsletter.
-The app will enable you to get alerts, short news stories, changes to calendar events, notices, eg. camp bus late etc. as well as emergency notices from the school.
+The Schoolzine app will enable you to get alerts, short news stories, and changes to calendar events, notices, eg. camp bus late etc. as well as emergency notices from the school.
 The school community will also receive emergency announcements from DET such as natural disasters and school closures through the app.

 Our newsletter is sent out every fortnight (Friday even weeks) by email.
-This is a most important part of home/ school communication.
+This is a most important part of home/school communication.
 Parents/carers are encouraged to check their email each Friday afternoon (or visit the school office to collect a copy for those parents without computer access).

 The newsletter keeps you informed of school events as well as policy and procedures and interesting activities going on around the school.
-The newsletter is available for community notices.
-All notices need to be emailed or handed in to the office by 12noon Wednesday the week of the newsletter.
+Please subscribe to the newsletter on our Website.

-Parades and assemblies
+Parades and Assemblies

-Whole school parades are held at the hall each Friday (weather permitting).
+Whole school parades are held at the hall each Friday afternoon at 2.15pm.
 We have our National Anthem and notices.
-These child-centred assemblies feature announcements, class performances, music items (including Strings, Band, etc), and student awards.
-Parents/carers are most welcome to attend parades.
+These child-centred assemblies can feature announcements, class performances, music items (including Strings, Band, etc), and student awards.
+Parents/carers will be notified in advance via email if your child is receiving an award at Parade so you can attend.